JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Gets the name of the Text Object Model (TOM) engine.

 ```
-FUNCTION CTextDocument2.GetGenerator () AS DWSTRING
+FUNCTION GetGenerator () AS DWSTRING
 ```

 #### Return value